viictorjs/Refrapy/README.md

    ```

 I recommend installing Anaconda (https://www.anaconda.com/), because it simplifies package management.
-Once you have Anaconda installed, open the Anaconda prompt and run the following commands:
+Once you have it installed, open the Anaconda prompt and run the following commands:

    ```
    conda create -n refrapy python=3.7.7